catalystneuro/jadhav-lab-to-nwb/src/jadhav_lab_to_nwb/rivera_and_shukla_2025/rivera_and_shukla_2025_notes.md

 - Detailed subject info is present in Edward's Poster
 - DIO folders have video and timestamps, but no .dat files like in Jacob's project
 - Some dates have DLC data, but some just have DIO
+- DIO folders have sequential (in time) numbered files ex.
+1, 3, 5, 7
+    - --> what about 2, 4, 6?
+    - sessions or epochs?
+- Some of the files are named XFN1-XFN3 and others are named XFN3-XFN1.
+Does this correspond to left vs right W Maze?